ReactiveDrop/developer.reactivedrop.com/hoiaf.md

 # Heroes of the Interstellar Armed Forces Scoring Changelog

+## July 6, 2023 (Season 13)

+- Changed diminishing returns to only affect non-endless missions.
+Endless missions are still counted towards the 6 most recent missions.
+That is, the multiplier for playing a mission multiple times in a row is now 0.5/0.25/0.125/0.0625/0.03125/0.015625 for campaign missions and bonus missions (the same as before), and 1/1/1/1/1/1 for endless missions.

 ## July 1, 2023 (Season 13)

 - Servers now check for updates to the addon list and scoring parameters on every level load.
 A server.dll update is no longer required to change the HoIAF mission or challenge lists.